pnucolab/rgen-toolkit/docs/source/userguide/05-cli.rst

 =====================================

 Cas-OFFinder is built upon OpenCL to identify potential off-target sites of CRISPR/Cas-derived RNA-guided endonucleases (RGENs).
-An OpenCL device is essential for optimal functionality.
+An OpenCL device is essential for the optimal functionality of Variant-aware Cas-OFFinder.

 Create your environment: